agrevster/pocketbase-kotlin/readme.md

 ## Testing

-For instructions on how to run the integration tests to see if a certain pocketbase version is computable see [testing.md](testing.md)
+For instructions on how to run the integration tests to see if a pocketbase version is compatible see [testing.md](testing.md)